monoshizmkhan/monoshizmkhan/index.md

 <p style="font-size: 135%">BackPack (2022)</p>
 <p style="font-size: 125%; padding-bottom: 4%">An e-store application for selling hiking, fishing, camping and other miscellaneous equipment.
 Written using the <b>Java Spring</b> framework and <b>Angular</b> as the Foundations of Software Engineering project (2021).</p>

-<p style="font-size: 155%"><b>Undergraduate Research Project</b></p>

-<p style="font-size: 135%"><a href="https://github.com/monoshizmkhan/Bangla-Abstractive-Text-Summarization">Bangla Abstractive Text Summarization using Encoder-Decoder Model (2019)</a></p>
-<p style="font-size: 125%; padding-bottom: 8%">A research project on constructing a dataset for the task of abstractive text summarization in Bangla, and constructing a <b>deep learning</b> based model capable of using said dataset.
-The dataset was constructed after translating the GigaWord dataset for the task of abstractive summarization in English.
-The model was written in <b>Python</b> using <b>Tensorflow</b> modules.
-The research was conducted as part of the fourth year final project.
-Research was conducted under the supervison of <a href="http://www.cse.du.ac.bd/profile/?faculty=AHK">Dr. Muhammad Asif Hossain Khan</a>, Professor, Department of Computer Science and Engineering, University of Dhaka.</p>